csaf-poc/csaf_distribution/README.md

 - To configure nginx see [docs/provider-setup.md](docs/provider-setup.md)

 ## csaf_uploader
-csaf_uploader is a command line tool that upload CSAF-Documents to the trusted provider (CSAF_Provider).
+csaf_uploader is a command line tool that uploads CSAF documents to the trusted provider (CSAF_Provider).
-Follwoing options are supported:
+Following options are supported:

 | Options                                    | Description                                                                                |
 | ------------------------------------------ | ------------------------------------------------------------------------------------------ |